 The St. Louis Science Center is hosting a ghoulishly good time for kids during its annual Science Spooktacular event.
 Held on the last Thursday through Sunday in October each year, the evening includes spooky science demonstrations, slimy hands-on experiments, and showings of family-friendly movies in the OMNIMAX Theater.
 Science Spooktacular runs from 5 p.m. to 8 p.m. all four nights, and most activities at the event are free with admission to the Science Center.

 Children are invited to trick-or-treat at businesses in downtown Kirkwood from 5 to 7 p.m. on the Thursday before Halloween.
 During the event, several dozen businesses will be handing out treats to kids in costumes.
 While the kids trick-or-treat, parents can browse through a variety of unique stores and even grab a few refreshments themselves at some of the shops.

-If you're hungry after your trick or treating, stop by Big A's On the Riverfront for casual American fare or by Tony's On Main Street for some American and Italian fusion cuisine.
+For a safe afternoon of trick-or-treating, bring your children to historic Main Street in St. Charles from 3 p.m. to 5 p.m. on Halloween.
+Local businesses will be handing out candy to kids ages 12 and younger during the event.
+If you're hungry after your trick-or-treating, stop by Big A's On the Riverfront for casual American fare or by Tony's On Main Street for some American and Italian fusion cuisine.

 St. Louis County is hosting a Halloween Boo-nanza for children at the North County Recreation Complex in northeast St. Louis from 6 to 8 p.m. on Halloween.
 The free event includes hayrides, a scavenger hunt, a costume contest, and pumpkin decorating as well as a variety of treats and refreshments for all to enjoy.